38 Deals for Furloughed, Laid-Off Feds in Northern VA

 Thompson Restaurants

-Get 20% off when you show a valid government ID at any of the restaurant group’s 65-plus locations across the DMV.
+Get 20% off through Nov.
+21when you show a valid government ID at any of the restaurant group’s 65-plus locations across the DMV.
 Brands include Matchbox, Makers Union, Wiseguy Pizza, Big Buns and more.
 The discount will remain available until the government reopens.
 See website for locations.

 Compass Coffee